RSS to Email: Best Services in 2026 (Free + Paid)

 Related video from YouTube

-- Pick RSS-to-email if your main requirement is "send updates to people automatically."
+- Pick a reader service if your requirement is "send blog updates to my own inbox."

 ""It's not information overload.
 It's filter failure." - Clay Shirky, Web 2.0 Expo talk

-That quote explains this category perfectly: volume is not the core issue.
-Filtering architecture is.
+That quote explains RSS to email perfectly: volume is not the core issue, routing is.
+A good service decides what reaches your inbox and when, instead of leaving you to refresh sites all day.
 If you need a broader framework first, start with the newsletter management guide before selecting automation tools.

 | Tool | Best For | Plan | Notable Strength | Watchout |